pyinfra-dev/pyinfra/docs/api/connectors.md

     status = True
     combined_output = [
-        ('stdout', 'some standard output'),
+        ("stdout", "some standard output"),
-        ('stderr', 'some standard error'),
+        ("stderr", "some standard error"),
-        ('stderr', 'some more standard error'),
+        ("stderr", "some more standard error"),
     ]

     if return_combined_output: